Why Drivers Should Carry Spare Contacts

 People are more active nowadays than ever before and for contact lens wearers this can mean taking extra precautions when you are out and about.
 Contacts don’t generally fall out of your eyes on their own, but vigorous activity or activities involving water can increase your risk of losing a lens.
 (For more information about water sports and contacts click here.
 No matter where you go or what you’re doing, it’s always a good idea to bring a spare pair of contacts, especially for the drive home.

-Although each state has their own requirements, on average, drivers with 20/40 vision or better without correction will receive a license with no restrictions.
+Although each state has its own requirements, on average, drivers with 20/40 vision or better without correction will receive a license with no restrictions.
 Anything worse and there may be additional restrictions placed on your license that determine when you can drive or what corrective devices are needed for driving.
 Any restrictions on your license should be indicated by a letter on the front and an explanation of the restriction on the back.
 Vision restrictions may include being limited to daytime driving, keeping your speed below 45mph, staying out of rush hour traffic, or usage of vision correcting devices - such as contacts or eyeglasses.

 If your license says you must wear corrective lenses for driving, then you have to wear them at all times in the car.
 Any violation of your requirements will have consequences if you are pulled over.
 In some states the officer will just issue a ticket with a fine anywhere between about $200 (Texas) to $500 (Florida).
 In other states, driving without your corrective lenses is considered a misdemeanor and can result in jail time (up to four months in Arizona).
 Buying an extra pair of contact lenses to keep in the car is significantly less expensive than getting caught without them.